PhD in Health Sciences

-The admission to the PhD Program is regulated by the study and examination committee of the Department of Health Sciences and Medicine.
+The admission to the PhD Program is regulated by the study and examination committee of the Faculty of Health Sciences and Medicine.
 The admission requirements can be found in the PhD Regulations.
 The admission decision will be communicated by email.

 Language skills: You should have a very good knowledge of English; knowledge of German is not required.

 The first supervisor is responsible for the academic supervision.
-This person must be chosen from among the professors of the Department of Health Sciences and Medicine.
+This person must be chosen from among the professors of the Faculty of Health Sciences and Medicine.
 Without a written supervision agreement, which is co-authored and signed by a first supervisor, the admission to the PhD Program is not possible.

-The second supervisor must be a person with a doctorate degree or higher from another department, faculty or different university.
+The second supervisor must be a person with a doctorate degree or higher from another faculty or different university.

 The doctoral performance to be achieved consists of the academic performance (at least 18 ECTS credits), the thesis, the defense and the publication of the thesis.

 All courses (see Course program) offer ECTS credits and contribute to the 18 ECTS credit requirement.